CasparCG/server/README.md

 CasparCG Server is distributed under the GNU General Public License GPLv3 or higher, see [LICENSE](LICENSE?raw=true) for details.

-The included software is provided as-is by Sveriges Televison AB.
-More information is available at http://casparcg.com
+More information is available at http://casparcg.com/